Cvent

 Usability Testing ×2

-Round 1 → received feedback · improved designs · Round 2 → validated · dev handoff prep
+Round 1 → received feedback · improved designs · Round 2 → validated

 Phase 01

-The project began with a clear OKR: simplify agenda building for event attendees.
+The project began with a clear OKR: simplify agenda building for event attendees through personalization.
 Before running any workshops or drawing any wireframes, I invested time in building a deep, evidence-based understanding of the problem space.
 This meant going through all existing research insights related to agenda building, analyzing user behavior data in MixPanel and Sigma, and conducting a thorough internal audit of the current agenda-building experience across all products.

 This phase was less visible but foundational.
 Without it, the workshops that followed would have been speculative.
 With it, I could walk into the room with validated pain points, concrete data, and a clear picture of what was already known, and what wasn't.